movementkitchen/website/src/blog/biomechanics-of-fashion/index.md

 There seem to be some parallels between high heels and the ancient Chinese practice of foot binding.

 ![Foot binding](foot_binding.webp)
-This image is part of the photo series [Living History by Jo Farrell](http://www.livinghistory.photography/images.html)
+<small>This image is part of the photo series [Living History by Jo Farrell](http://www.livinghistory.photography/images.html)</small>

 The custom of foot binding was widely spread in China from around the 10th century until the beginning of the 20th century, especially amongst wealthy families.
 Starting from a very early age (3–4 years old) feet of young girls would be gradually deformed into a shape of a pointed lotus flower.
 Having bound feet was considered very attractive at the time and a prerequisite to a good marriage.